Orinav/Todo-App/README.md

 ## Full Stack Mini Project(Learning purposes)
-Todo App built with Flask, HTML, CSS, JavaScript and PostgreSQL.
+Todo App built with Flask, HTML, CSS, Vanilla JavaScript and PostgreSQL.

 ## How to run the Flask part
 Go to backend/main.py and run it.